 You may already be aware that the brain is comprised of many smaller regions.
 These regions communicate with one another in a system of networks.
-Signals within these networks are responsible for everything we do from breathing, blinking, and digestion; to thinking, behaving, and reacting; to the perception of space, memory, and body movement.
+Signals within these networks are responsible for everything we do-from breathing, blinking, and digesting our food; to thinking, behaving, and reacting; to perceiving space, remembering, and moving our bodies.
 Since our focus is emotions, we will zero in on the brain regions and networks involved in emotion processing and emotion regulation.

 Emotion processing is a complex mental action that involves multiple processes and different brain regions (Ochsner and Gross 2014, 23-42).
 The first stage of emotion processing is perception: the brain registers the presence of a stimulus in the environment (Ochsner and Gross 2014, 23-42).
-For example, cells in our eyes send signals to a brain region called the occipital lobe that processes information about the visual world, such as the form and motion of objects (Gazzaniga, Ivry, and Mangun 2002, 77).
-In addition, cells in our inner ear send signals to a brain region called the temporal lobe that processes auditory information (Gazzaniga, Ivry, and Mangun 2002, 80).
-Signals from these sensory-processing areas are then sent to brain regions responsible for recognizing and reacting to the environment.
-In other words, sensory-processing regions recognize that we are seeing a tall moving figure or hearing a noise, but additional parts of the brain are used when we notice that it is our friend walking on the street playing a popular rap song and so we decide to wave.
+For example, cells in our eyes send signals to a brain region called the occipital lobe that to a brain region called the temporal lobe that processes auditory information (80).
+Signals from these sensoryprocessing areas are then sent to brain regions responsible for recognizing and reacting to the environment.
+In other words, sensory-processing regions recognize that we are seeing a tall moving figure or hearing a noise, but additional parts of the brain are used when we notice that it is our friend walking on the street playing a popular rap song and we decide to wave.
 We will focus on two brain regions that process information about the emotional meaning of a stimulus: the amygdala and the ventral striatum.

-The amygdala is a brain region involved in many different mental processes, and scientists are learning more about it every day.
+The amygdala, mentioned earlier in this book, is a brain region involved in many different mental processes, and scientists are learning more about it every day.
 One of the functions of the amygdala is to respond when we perceive something threatening in the environment, such as when we see an angry face or hear a loud noise (Hariri 2015a, 22).
 Scientists believe that the amygdala evolved to serve a defensive function against anything threatening or deadly, like hungry lions, poisonous snakes, or angry people from the settlement down the road.
-In response to a perception of threat, the amygdala sends signals to other brain regions to activate the body's stress response (Hariri 2015a, 22-23; Chrousos and Gold 1992).
+In response to a perceived threat, the amygdala sends signals to other brain regions to activate the body's stress response (Hariri 2015a,

+22-23; Chrousos and Gold 1992).
 This stress response, which is sometimes called the fight, flight, or freeze response, includes physical changes that we all know well: our heart beats faster, our breathing picks up, we begin sweating, and our muscles feel tight.
 These physical changes are all designed to keep us safe from threats like lions, snakes, and angry people-our hearts pump extra blood to our muscles so that we can run faster and fight harder, and our muscles tense so that they can spring into action at a moment's notice.
 These physical changes occur very quickly and automatically as soon as the amygdala detects a threat (Hariri 2015a, 22-23).
 This is because in life-or-death situations, waiting to devise an appropriate response can get you eaten by a lion.